dennisinteractive/simple-modal/README.md

 - Add the ability to close modal with `ESC` key
 - Add library of animations that can be added to the popup
-- Be able to customise close button
+- Be able to customize close button

 ## Usage

 ```javascript
 var myModal = new Modal({

   // Can be a string or reference an ID
   content: myContent,